 The third edition of MAPAS positions the festival as an international benchmark in the cultural and creative industries and as an international meeting point for the performing arts.

-In this context, a Network Meeting has been organised to bring representatives of institutions and organisations promoting music and the performing arts around the world together in Tenerife.
+In this context, a Network Meeting has been organized to bring representatives of institutions and organizations promoting music and the performing arts around the world together in Tenerife.

 With a focus on rigorous, professional analysis and debate, associations and organizations which form part of the business fabric of the performing arts sector all over the world - such as the Association for the Development of the Iberoamerican Music Industry (ADIMI), Global Music Market Network (GLOMNET), the Iberoamerican General Secretariat (SEGIB), the Euro-Latin-American Network of Performing Arts (REDELAE), the Spanish Network of Theaters and Auditoriums (REDESCENA) and Satélite Lat - Women in the Latin American Music Industry, among others - will participate in the Network Meeting to work to boost culture, transport artistic endeavors to the international level and consolidate the creative industries through proposals based on innovation and consensus.

 As part of this exploration of collaborative working networks, MAPAS will also host an assembly of the Euro-Latin-American Network of Performing Arts (REDELAE).
 The Canary Islands will be represented by Réplica, the Association of Performing Arts Companies in the Canary Islands, and Pie de Base, the Canarian Association of Performance Artists.
 Both organizations will take advantage of the setting offered by MAPS to hold their respective members' assemblies and establish collaboration networks with any agents interested in joining them.